Spirit of Programme

 Broadly speaking Still Flowing Yoga Teacher Training is an integrated approach, offering students an accessible, direct, modern interpretation of Patanjali’s Classical Eight Limbs of Ashtanga Yoga interwoven with the Buddha’s Teaching on Mindfulness, firmly orientating students towards a state of embodied awareness within daily modern life, where these practices are ultimately employed as tools for personal liberation.

-Still Flowing Yoga Asana Style – What is it?
+Still Flowing Yoga Style

-The approach on the training emphasises self enquiry and self practice as the source for soulful, inspired teaching using a somatic approach (working within the realm of felt sensation and the body as experienced from within)
+- Using self enquiry and self practice as the source for soulful, inspired teaching using a somatic approach (working within the realm of felt sensation and the body as experienced from within)

 NB.
 Our approach is non – performance based, and as yoga teacher trainers we aim to facilitate a programme where students cultivate a deep understanding of simplicity and foundational asana rather than an immediately gratifying experience of “advanced” asana which can result, particularly over time, not only in physical injury but also in dysregulation of the nervous system.

-You will experience and be led through different tones, speeds and intensity of flows (dynamic, gentle, deep and mindful) encouraging a broader understanding of vinyasa flow yoga and opening up the form in accessibility to all levels and ages by learning how to adapt and modify the flow both in tone and sequence.
+You will experience and be led through different tones, speeds and intensity of flows (dynamic, gentle, deep and mindful) encouraging a broader understanding of Vinyasa Flow yoga and opening up the form in accessibility to all levels and ages by learning how to adapt and modify the flow both in tone and sequence.

 In some instances the flow will be at slow motion speed in order that students may cultivate deep enquiry into the foundation, core and breath, be ready to hone your stamina and concentration here as you learn to support yourself internally!